ourcodingclub/ourcodingclub.github.io/_tutorials/earth-engine.md

 library(forcats)  # to reorder categorical variables
 ```

 We can set a theme (changes the colours and background) for our plot using the `ggthemr` package.
-You can explore the different colour options <a href="https://github.com/cttobin/ggthemr" target="_blank">here</a>.
+You can explore the different colour options [here](https://github.com/cttobin/ggthemr).

 ```r
 # Set theme for the plot